-Journey Mapping: Opioid Agonist Treatment in British Columbia
+Journey Mapping: Opioid Agonist Treatment

-visualizing how the system is experienced by health care providers and people with lived/living experience
+Visualizing how the system is experienced by health care providers and people with lived/living experience

 Towards shared understanding about Opioid Agonist Therapy in primary health care, by visualizing different perspectives with online graphic facilitation